keithjasper83/Scorched2024/README.md

 # SFMLScorched
 A simple Scorched Earth clone written in C++ using SFML.
+Every publish of this project will be a "working" version, it may be buggy but will always work when compiled and ran with the latest version of Visual Studio.

 ## A work in progress
 Due to the nature of this project, it is a work in progress.
 I will be adding features as I go along.